BitInByte/MyMovieDataBaseLibrary/README.md

 ![Thumbnail](thumbnail.png)
 Thumbnail of the DataBase
 ## Getting Started
-The database is made with a free API that you can find here: [OMDB API](http://www.omdbapi.com/) - The API used
+The database is made with a free API that you can find here: [OMDB API](http://www.omdbapi.com/) - All credits on API to them.
 ### Installing

 The project can be cloned and there's two steps to test the project and can be tested by yourself, with all of the changes that you want to do!